Skip to main content

 1. Does the RRB have legal authority to appoint a representative payee for an annuitant?

-4. How are these representative payees selected?
+4. How are representative payees selected?

 6. What are a representative payee's primary responsibilities for an annuitant's Medicare coverage?

-When annuitants are in a nursing home, hospital, or other institution, their railroad retirement benefit payments should be used to meet the charges for their current maintenance.
-Current maintenance includes the usual charges the institution makes for providing care and services.
+If an annuitant is confined to a hospital, nursing home, or other institution, their railroad retirement benefit payments should be used to pay for their current maintenance.
+Current maintenance includes the institution’s usual charges for providing care and services.

 ###